 Collaboration and social cohesion.

 We are collaborative.
 We prefer to live well as individuals and to live well together.
 It is in our nature to do so, even though we have invented relational dynamics that create competition, domination, and subordination.
-We are the most productive and most innovative when we have the freedom to collaborate and social collaboration need not be taught because it is our preference to live and work well together.
+We are the most productive and most innovative when we have the freedom to collaborate.
+Social collaboration need not be taught because it is in our social nature to collaborate.

 So how do we feel when the cultures we live in deny us our collective preferences for living well together?